rysolv/markdown_ssg/src/worst-time-date-selectors-in-the-world.md

-title=Top 10 worst Time/Date selectors
-description=Winners from the Rysolv Terrible UI Hackathon image=https://compassionate-saha-53a9e6.netlify.app/assets/stackendar.gif date=2022-04-12
+title=The worst Date Selectors in the world description=Winners from the Rysolv Terrible UI Hackathon image=https://compassionate-saha-53a9e6.netlify.app/assets/stackendar.gif date=2022-04-12